 MarkeTrak Issue is assigned to the state of Pending Complete with the Submitting MP as the Responsible Party.
+The Submitter then has the option to close the issue by selecting Complete or the issue will be auto closed in 14 calendar days.

 Submitting MP User Selects Complete.
 MarkeTrak Issue is assigned to the state of Complete with the Submitting MP as the Responsible Party.
-(Fig 4.20.2.1e)
+(Fig 4.20.2.1f)